How to Install Service Provider Foundation for System Center 2012 SP1

 When all of the prerequisites are met, click Next.

 On the Configure the database server page, in the server text box, enter the name of the server that hosts SQL Server, or accept the default localhost.
+For the Named SQL instance, enter the correct port or check the dynamic port checkbox.
+See Configuring Service Provider Foundation to learn how to find the port for a named SQL instance.
 In Port Number, type the port number that accesses the database, or accept the default of 1433, and then click Next.

 On the Specify a location for the SPF files page, accept or change the location for the web service files by using the Change Folder button.
 Optionally, change Website name.
 In the Port Number section, enter the Internet Information Services (IIS) port number that you want to use, or accept the default of 8090.